state-of-the-art/BlendNet/README.md

 * Collects and merges the previews and results from the Agents.
 * Saving your money as much as possible.

-When a task is marked to execute - Manager starts it and prepars a plan: it needs to create the Agents, determine the number of samples per Agent, upload the dependencies to them, run the execution and watch for the status and progress.
+When a task is marked to execute - Manager starts it and prepares a plan: it needs to create the Agents, determine the number of samples per Agent, upload the dependencies to them, run the execution and watch for the status and progress.
-Meanwhile, it should plan for the next task (if there are some) - preload the dependencies and put it on hold.
+Meanwhile, it should plan for the next task (if there are some) - preload the dependencies and put them on hold.

 It will leave the Agents active for a short period of time after the rendering process (by default 5 mins), will stop them after that.
 It will delete Agents and stop itself